rebelsky/csc207b/_prelim/prelim29.md

 ### News / Etc.

 * _Please_ make sure that you've installed the Google Style Sheet in Eclipse.
+* If you haven't yet submitted your epilogue for the makeup, please do so ASAP.

 ### Upcoming work